 Tip: Funeral Homes can help you through this process.
 Many can also help you with the paperwork that will need to be done.
+They will charge a fee for this service.

 Planning ahead makes sure that your wishes are known.
 It can also take a lot of pressure off of those who are grieving after you die.